CACTUS Journal Policies

 Post-publication Discussions and Corrections

-Handling allegations of misconduct
+Handling Allegations of Misconduct

-We follow a documented triage and investigation process:
+The journal follows a documented triage and investigation process:

 • Triage: initial assessment, evidence capture, and confidentiality measures